spryker/spryker-docs/docs/fes/dev/front-end-enablement-service.md

 ![launchpad-architecture](https://confluence-connect.gliffy.net/embed/image/70b3572e-f2a0-40d7-826e-3862d16bdfd7.png?utm_medium=live&utm_source=custom)

 Glue API is used for the following:
 * To connect your SCCOS environments to the Launchpad.
-When creating a frontend, you can see the list of your environments, locales and currencies.
+When creating a frontend, you can see the list of your environments, locales, and currencies.
 * When a frontend is deployed to Netlify, to connect the frontend to the backend in a SCCOS environment.

 #### Repository and hosting provider